 I was talking to a father of a teenage daughter (13) and a teenage son (15) who was having trouble with parenting his daughter.
 He was finding it difficult reasoning with her, while communication with his son was easy and enjoyable.
 The tension with his daughter was bringing pain to the parenting relationship and it was also upsetting his wife.

 It was apparent that dad had accommodated his son’s change into adolescence because he remembers that he also was once a teenage boy.
 However he wasn’t ready to change gears for his daughter, as he wanted to protect her by keeping her as a young girl.
 Understandably she was not responding to being treated as a child, rather than as a maturing adolescent.
 Tension was the ensuing result of their encounters and both were withdrawing emotionally, much to dad’s heartache.

-Parents are to do the right thing when their child does the wrong thing!
+Parents are to do the right thing when their child does the wrong thing.
 We were all children once therefore we know it is the child’s “job description” to be naughty.
 So it behoves parents to prepare themselves for this expected behaviour.
-Parenting skills don’t come naturally, like love for your child does – they have to be observed and learned.
+Parenting skills don’t come naturally, like love for your child does.
+These skills have to be observed and learnt.

 To help prepare yourself for the amazing joy of being a parent, there is copious parenting material in print and on-line that is readily available.
 Don’t hesitate to ask for advice from family and friends that have children behaving like you would like to see your children behave.
 People like to share parenting hints, as parents love talking about their children, especially if they are being complimented for their good and proper behaviour.